aiekick/ImGuiFileDialog/README.md

 An example of the File Dialog integrated within the ImGui Demo App

-- separate system for call and display
+- Separate system for call and display
-- can use custom pane via function binding
+- Can use custom pane via function binding
   - this pane can block the validation of the dialog
   - can also display different things according to current filter
-- support of Filter Coloring
+- Support of Filter Coloring
+- Multi Selection (ctrl/shift + click) :
+  - 0 => infinite
+  - 1 => one file (default)
+  - n => n files
-- compatible with MacOs, Linux, Win
+- Compatible with MacOs, Linux, Win
   - On Win version you can list Drives

 ## Simple Dialog :